kostyanius/terraform-alb/README.md

 * [Setup](#setup)

 ## General info
-This project is simple test terraform template
+This project is simple test terraform template which demonstrates work of load balancer with ec2 instance access and some restrictions for external access from not whitelisted ip addresses

 ## Technologies
 Project is created with: